-This section of the syllabus will detail assignments that will not directly determine your grade but are important in understanding the material and are critical to promote success in the course.
+This section of the syllabus will detail assignments that will not directly determine your grade but are important in understanding the material and are critical to promoting success in the course.

 I am giving you the choice regarding how you interact with this course.
 If you do not see the personal benefit of completing these assignments, then you do not need to concern yourself with these assignments.
-But it is my honest belief that it is in your best interest to engage with the course content as much as possible to support your learning.
+However, to provide an incentive to complete these assignments, students that complete the requisite number of recitation activities will earn extra credit in the course.

+It is my honest belief that it is in your best interest to engage with the course content as much as possible to support your learning.
 I would personally recommend that you complete ALL of the following assignments to best support learning of the material and keeping a consistent schedule in the course.
 I believe that completion of these assignments will help to support your success in this class and promote your understanding of our course content, allow you to potentially recognize and address your misunderstandings prior to an exam, and reflect on your most successful studying strategies.

-1) RECITATION WORKSHEETS
+1) RECITATION ASSIGNMENTS- Extra Credit Opportunity

 It is my belief that completion of recitation supports student success in the course.
-As such, all students are encouraged to complete the recitations weekly and turn them in through Google Classroom.
+As such, all students are encouraged to complete the recitations weekly and turn them in through D2L.